 Meet with our Cancer Researchers

-You are invited to Technology, Innovation & Medicine (TIM) bit Tuesday on September 5.
+You are invited to Technology, Innovation & Medicine (TIM) bit Tuesday, which will be held at the University of Alberta on Tuesday December 5, 2017, and will focus on prostate cancer.

 TIM bit Tuesday Meet & Greet (5:30 pm)